crowdplat/NASA-NOIS2-171/crispv2_1/image_scripts/README.md

 For the user's convenient, the image pre-processing script will also save a CSV file (e.g., named `labels.csv`) inside the output folder, listing the original and transformed image filenames along with their corresponding environment names (e.g., `image_name`, `env_split`) .
 User need to then modify this file by adding the image class labels and sample/subject keys (if any) to this CSV file for running through the the next steps during model training.

 The image pre-process module will create the following environments during the image processing and save each image as `.npy` format in corresponding folder.
-Along with the original resized images there will 5 more environments created by the image pre-processing script namely `horizontal_flip_transform`, `vertical_flip_transform`, `rotate_90_transform`, `brightness_contrast_transform`, `gaussian_blur_transform`
+Along with the original (`original_resized`) images there will 5 more environments created by the image pre-processing script.

+The image pre-process module will save images into 6 environments named as: `original_resized`, `horizontal_flip_transform`, `vertical_flip_transform`, `rotate_90_transform`, `brightness_contrast_transform`, `gaussian_blur_transform`

 ## 2. Train CRISP ensemble of models
 Once the images are preprocessed, the user can train the CRISP ensemble.
 The training pipeline now supports both image-only experiment and multimodal experiment (image + tabular data).